 A black Mazda 3 pulls into one of the few open parking spots located at 63030 Blair Lane.
 Less than a minute later, a silver Nissan Sentra eases into the other free space.
 A group of millennials exit the second vehicle, cameras in hand, fedoras and snarky t-shirts adorning their bodies.
-They make their way inside something my grandfather would have likely described as a “junkyard.”
-He was not particularly a fan of junk, and I can’t say I remember him ever discussing art, but I wonder what his thoughts would have been exploring the dusty grounds of this place located just a few miles from the desert cabin he built himself back in the 1970s.
+They make their way inside something my grandfather would have likely labeled a “junkyard.”

 Noah was born in Alabama back in 1917, and that segregated upbringing is on full display in the piece of art we are staring at.
 After graduating from Alabama State University in 1943, Purifoy relocated to Los Angeles, California where he worked as a social worker.
 Filling unfilled in his work, in 1953 he began studying at what is known today as CalArt.
 That work would eventually lead him to a position as the co-founder of the Watts Tower Art Center.
 It was there in the shadows of the monuments Simon Rodia built that Purifoy likely developed an appreciation for using found objects to create social commentary.